Ask any board member to identify the primary function of the board. Chances are good that eight of the first 10 answers you receive will be “policy.”

 - Allowing members with a different agenda to sidetrack the board.

-Doing anything new and different requires commitment, patience and willingness to give up old habits and customs in favor of the promise of better, more fulfilling work.
+Doing anything new and different requires commitment, patience and willingness to abandon old habits and customs in favor of the promise of better, more fulfilling work.

 The Tangible Results of Coherent Governance Implementation

 Your effort to govern well using Coherent Governance will result in: